 Agile is a powerful tool for understanding the environment and foreseeing possible challenges along our path.

-Agile methodologies are the conventions the team develops to follow Agile values
+Agile methodologies are the conventions the team develops to follow Agile values and principles.

 At this point, you probably wonder: “I believed that Scrum was an Agile methodology?”.

 Although Scrum was born as a team methodology, it became a framework when it was generalized and used by other teams.